Healthy Homes Assessment Upper Hutt

 Draught Stopping Upper Hutt

-If a draught could be felt through gaps that are too large or holes that it needs to be sealed.
+If a draught could be perceived as a result of gaps or holes, it needs to be sealed.

 What are unreasonable gaps or holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections